 (e) to hear reports from committees and decide on action to be taken, if any; and

-(1) to deal with other matters not inconsistent with this constitution or the General Bylaws of The Alberta Teachers’ Association.
+(f) to deal with other matters not inconsistent with this constitution or the General Bylaws of The Alberta Teachers’ Association.

 8.4 The local council shall meet monthly or when special need arises or at the president’s discretion.

 8.5 A majority vote of those present shall govern the decisions of the local council unless rules and regulations otherwise decree.
 Fifty per cent of local council members are required to constitute a quorum.

 9. Executive Committee

 9.1 The executive committee of this local shall consist of the president, vice-president, past president, secretary, treasurer, chair of the Teacher Welfare Committee economic policy committee, chair of the Professional Development Committee and a communications officer, political engagement officer.
 All members of the executive committee shall have voting privileges. the communications officer shall be appointed but shall have no voting privileges.